red-panda-ci/ci-scripts/README.md

 The script uses the debug.keystore located in the ".android" folder of your home.

-You can run the script from the jenkins pipeline your CI / CD project like this:
+You can run the script from the jenkins pipeline your CI / CD project like in this example:

     $ cat Jenkinsfile
     #!groovy